The project has taken another step forward with Multiplex the successful tenderer.

 Canberrans can view the new prototype, made from grass and other low-lying plants, at the National Arboretum.

-If you’re driver licence is up for renewal, you can now get a text message reminder sent directly to your mobile number.
+If your driver licence is up for renewal, you can now get a reminder sent directly to your mobile.

 Four new electric buses are hitting the streets, supporting cleaner, quieter bus services in north Canberra.